US Sailing takes the lead in researching best practices in safety procedures, protocol and equipment

 Offshore racing has two choices today for mandatory safety equipment carriage and usage knowledge.
 The first is the Safety Equipment Requirements (SER) which is easy to read, easy to adapt for local sailing conditions by Organizing Authorities, and removes references to difficult to attain books.
 The other choice is the World Sailing Offshore Special Regulations, including US Sailing Prescriptions, which is a much more technical document.

 US Sailing offers various Safety at Sea Courses aimed at preparing sailors for offshore sailing conditions:

-- Offshore In-person Safety at Sea Courses for participants in ocean races and long coastal races.
+- Safety at Sea: Offshore Courses (online or in-person) for participants in offshore races, long coastal races, and long-distance cruising.